About University Lands

 The PUF is one of the largest university endowments in the United States and benefits more than 20 educational and health institutions across The University of Texas System and Texas A&M University System.

-In addition to mineral leases for energy development, revenue for the PUF comes from leasing surface rights for a variety of purposes, including schools, hospitals, churches, ranching and wineries.
+In addition to mineral leases for energy development, revenue for the PUF comes from leasing surface rights for a variety of purposes, including schools, hospitals, churches, and ranching.
 Renewable energy is a growing source of revenue, with several solar and wind energy developments placed on PUF lands.
 And University Lands is able to supply water to several West Texas municipalities from major and minor aquifers on the lands.

 These activities are an economic engine for Texas, producing thousands of jobs and commercial activity in addition to generating millions of dollars in state tax revenue and billions in GDP annually.